About the Program

 How long is this program?

 The program includes a 4-month Incubator program for one founder and up to two team members.
-The Incubator includes monthly meetings at select Chobani destinations across the U.S. over a 4-month period between March and June.
-In between these programs, which do require participants to be present on location, we will have regular remote program check-ins along with digital support and community engagement.
+The Incubator includes monthly meetings at select Chobani destinations across the U.S. over a 4-month period.
+In between these programs, which do require participants to be present on location, we will have various off-site visits, events, and regular remote program check-ins along with digital support and community engagement.

 How do you help the companies that weren't selected for the program?